Have you ever locked eyes with a wild rhino?

 Pin this article for future reference!

-Matobo National Park is located in southwestern Zimbabwe and covers an area of over 44,000 hectares.
-It’s known for the unique landscape, which includes a series of granite formations and rolling hills that are home to a wide variety of wildlife.
+Established in 1926 and located in southwestern Zimbabwe, it covers an area of over 44,000 hectares.
+Matobo is known for the unique landscape, which includes a series of granite formations and rolling hills.

-The white rhino population found here are among the largest populations in Zimbabwe.
+The white rhino found here are among the largest populations in Zimbabwe.
 The grasslands and open woodland provide an ideal habitat.

 In addition to protecting the rhinos from poaching 24/7, the rangers also monitor the population and ensure their health and wellbeing.
 What a job!